Feb. 20 Column: Cabin Fever Gardening Symposium

 This year, it will be a virtual event.
 That means you can watch the presentations at your convenience – no matter where you live!
 Doug Tallamy is one of the featured presenters.
 He is highly-respected as an advocate for creating habitat for native species within our gardens.
 I can’t wait to hear his talk!

-If you’d like to learn more about the Cabin Fever Gardening Symposium, including how to get tickets, go to the Master Gardener Foundation of Spokane County website.
+Want to learn more about the Cabin Fever Gardening Symposium?
+Go to the Master Gardener Foundation of Spokane County website.

 Speaking of this week’s video, I gave you a sneak peek earlier this week.
 If you missed it, the video covers two ways of growing microgreens.
 I provide step-by-step instructions for both and tell you which method I prefer.